StefanoChiodino/today-stefano-learned/content/posts/2020-04-23---Conjunction-fallacy.md

 tags:
   - "Psychology"
   - "Probability"
-description: "Conjunction fallacy occurs when it is assumed that specific conditions are more probable than a single general one."
 ---

 Conjunction fallacy occurs when it is assumed that specific conditions are more probable than a single general one.